 David and Rachel Weidman

 The BYU Weidman Center for Global Leadership is named for David and Rachel Weidman.
-Both are alumni of BYU and serve on the Ira A. Fulton College Advancement Council for Engineering and Technology (ACET) and the President’s Leadership Council.
+Both are alumni of BYU, lifetime members of the Ira A. Fulton College of Engineering Dean’s Circle and the University’s President’s Leadership Council.
 They have been strong supporters of the university because they believe in our students’ potential to make a difference in the world.

 David N. Weidman joined Celanese Corporation, a multi-billion dollar Fortune 500 technology and special materials company, in 2000.
 He was appointed chief operating officer in 2002, chief executive officer in 2004, served as chairman and chief executive officer from 2007 to his retirement in 2012.